goreleaser/goreleaser/www/content/ci.md

 ## Google CloudBuild

-CloudBuild works off a different clone than your github repo: it seems that your changes are pulled to a repo like source.developers.google.com/p/YourProjectId/r/github-YourGithubUser-YourGithubRepo, and that's what you're building off.
+CloudBuild works off a different clone than your GitHub repo: it seems that your changes are pulled to a repo like `source.developers.google.com/p/YourProjectId/r/github-YourGithubUser-YourGithubRepo`, and that's what you're building off.

-This repo has the wrong name, so to prevent Goreleaser from publishing to the wrong github repo, add to your `.goreleaser.yml` file's release section:
+This repo has the wrong name, so to prevent GoReleaser from publishing to the wrong GitHub repo, add to your `.goreleaser.yml` file's release section:

 ```yml
 release: